-Step 3: Add two tablespoons of olive oil to a large sauté pan at medium heat.
+Step 4: Add two tablespoons of olive oil to a large sauté pan at medium heat.
 Sear turkey breast skin-side down until skin is browned.
 Then, turn over and slightly brown on other side.
 Remove from pan and allow to cool.
 Reserve the pan and the drippings for your gravy.

 Step 5: Lay out your sheet of puff pastry, using rolling pin to flatten.
 Place puff pastry on baking sheet lined with parchment paper.

 Step 6: Place the breast on the dough and fill the breast with the stuffing.
 It is ok to overfill since you will just be wrapping it up with the pastry.
 Place any extra stuffing in a buttered pan or dish and bake separately.

 Step 7: Then, start at one side, pulling up the pastry and pinching in a fan-like pattern.
 Push down so as to seal the pastry and push out any air that could bubble up during baking and ruin the shape of the pastry.
 If the pastry breaks anywhere in your “package”, use another piece of pastry to “tape” it shut.
 This method is very forgiving.

 Step 8: Use any leftover pastry to decorate your bird.
 Leaves, cornucopia, stars, etc.

 Step 9: Brush with egg wash and place in the oven.

 Bake for one hour or as big as the breast calls for and allow to rest at lesst 15 before slicing*.
 Present whole at the table on a beautiful platter with fresh herbs, *then slice afterwards.
 This makes a beautiful sliced serving.